mdj128/yt-underwater-scene/PlantDetailToolkit/Documentation~/index.md

 - **Animation Preset** – choose between underwater sway and lightweight grass motion presets.
 Values can be adjusted directly on the generated material afterwards.
 - The converter writes sway weights into vertex colors (alpha) so only the upper portions of each mesh bend with the wind.
 Leave **Create combined mesh asset** enabled to generate these weights.
 - Grass preset materials also receive wind direction and strength settings so neighboring instances lean together by default.
 Tune `_WindDirection`, `_WindStrength`, and `_WindGustStrength` on the generated material to taste.
+- **Register detail prefabs on a terrain** – when enabled, the tool adds or reuses mesh detail prototypes on the chosen terrain (defaults to the active terrain if left empty).
 - **Collapse LODGroup to first LOD** – when enabled, only meshes from the first LOD in any LODGroup are combined.
 Disable to include every renderer in the prefab.
 - **Copy base texture/color from source material** – copies the main texture and tint color from the source material when creating the detail material.
 - **Create combined mesh asset** – generates a new combined mesh asset for the prefab.